 Each of these terms is important when placing a buying/selling order, and erring might result in losses.
 Let us briefly know each of these terms:

-- It is the price at which sellers are willing to sell the stock.
+- Ask price: It is the price at which sellers are willing to sell the stock.
 Thus a buyer should bid a price either equivalent to or lower than the ask price.

-- A market order gets executed at the best available price at the moment when you place the order.
+- Market order: A market order gets executed at the best available price at the moment when you place the order.

 Managing portfolios is not necessarily rocket science, but it does require some level of market expertise.
 Ace investors always advise you to hold onto your investments for as long as you can, unless something goes fundamentally wrong with the company you had chosen and there is remarkable capital erosion.
 One should know when to exit stocks without getting emotionally attached to them.
 Let’s get to that at a later stage.